namdlefhtes/calculator/README.md

 2021-02-02

 I think to fix equals clicking requires moving it up higher in script so it can fire before the mention in key press. fixing decimal will be similar. equals needs to be refactored as it is extremely verbose.

+2021-02-03

+moved equals and preequals.
+come back to line 101 to fix displaying for > 10 of 3rd digit number.